pwntester/octo.nvim/README.md

   snippet_context_lines = 4;               -- number or lines around commented lines
-  gh_env = {},                             -- extra environment variables to pass on to GitHub CLI, can be a table or function returning a table timeout = 5000,                          -- timeout for requests between the remote server ui = {
+  gh_env = {},                             -- extra environment variables to pass on to GitHub CLI, can be a table or function returning a table timeout = 5000,                          -- timeout for requests between the remote server default_to_projects_v2 = false,          -- use projects v2 for the `Octo card ...` command by default.
+Both legacy and v2 commands are available under `Octo cardlegacy ...` and `Octo cardv2 ...` respectively. ui = {
     use_signcolumn = true,                 -- show "modified" marks on the sign column },
+  picker = "telescope",                    -- "telescope" | "fzf-lua"
+  picker_config = {
+    use_emojis = false,                    -- Only used in fzf-lua picker.
+If you want emojis when viewing the picker set to true.
+  },
   issues = {
     order_by = {                           -- criteria to sort results of `Octo issue list`